huoshi5151/git/readme.txt

 Gti is free software
 Gti is free software
-Gti is a version control system
+Gti is a distributed version control system
+第四行